robocorp/example-langchain-data-ingestion/README.md

 This bot is a close replica of the actual production bot used to feed the data for [ReMark💬](https://chat.robocorp.com), a code gen assistant specifically trained to help developers building automation bots on Roboccorp.
 We have only omitted the parts that require access to the private repositories.

-## TODO FROM THIS POINT ONWARDS

 ## Setup

 The following configurations are needed to run the ingestion pipeline.

 - VS Code with [Robocorp Code](https://marketplace.visualstudio.com/items?itemName=robocorp.robocorp-code) connected to your Robocorp workspace (get a free account [here](https://cloud.robocorp.com))
 - [OpenAI](https://platform.openai.com/) API key in Robocorp Vault called `OpenAI` with key named `key`.
-- Configuration data stored in Control Room Asset Storage.
+- Configuration data stored in Control Room Asset Storage with name `rag_loader_config`.
 Below is a sample that works.

 ```json
 {